 I may never list those holiday parties as a favorite activity but I no longer resent them and, truth be told, find them kind of fun.

-What holiday strain can you turn into
+What holiday strain can you turn into a gain?

 To add more techniques to your toolkit for a successful life, get our newsletter delivered to your mailbox weekly!